Actindo-AG/Documentation/PIM/Integration/06_ManageCatalogs.md

 #### Prerequisites

-At least one catalog with one category is created, see [Create a catalog](#create-a-catalog).
+At least one catalog with one category has been created, see [Create a catalog](#create-a-catalog).

 #### Procedure
 *PIM > Settings > Tab CATALOGS*